supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/Serializability.md

 ---
 # Serializability

+> [!abstract]
+> Every Serial schedule preserves database consistency, but they are of poor performance.
+We need concurrent schedules that have the same effect (preserve database consistency) as serial schedules while having a good throughput.
+So we need to find equivalent serializable schedules.

 > [!definition]
 > If ${} S$ is a concurrent schedule, $S {}$ is serialiazble if and only if for **every** initial consistent database state, effect of ${} S {}$ is same as **some** serial schedule.